getsentry/sentry-electron/README.md

 * Starts [`raven-node`](https://www.npmjs.com/package/raven) in the `main` process
   * Hooks most `app`, `BrowserWindow`, `webContents`, `screen` and `powerMonitor` events and records breadcrumbs
   * Breadcrumbs from all processes are combined
-  * If a render crashes due to a native exception, the native crash `id` is sent along with breadcrumbs so the two can me linked.
-Currently linking the two is manual.
+  * If a render crashes due to a native exception, the native crash `id` is sent along with breadcrumbs so the two can be linked.
+Currently two errors are reported in Sentry and linking the two is manual.

 **TODO**
 * Offline support